-Unit descriptor This unit is part of the Avionic Certificate IV AME training pathway.
+This unit of competency is part of the Avionic Certificate IV (Aircraft Maintenance Stream) training pathway.
 It covers the competencies required to inspect, test and troubleshoot inertial navigation and reference systems and components of fixed and rotary wing aircraft.
+The unit is used in workplaces that operate under the airworthiness regulatory systems of the ADF and CASA.

-Where a CASA licensing outcome is sought this unit forms part of the CASA requirement for the granting of the chosen Aircraft Maintenance Engineer Licence under CASR Part 66, in accordance with the licensing provisions in Section 3, Assessment Guidelines. ----------------- ---
+Where a CASA licensing outcome is sought this unit forms part of the CASA requirement for the granting of the chosen Aircraft Maintenance Engineer Licence under CASR Part 66, in accordance with the licensing provisions in Section 3, Assessment Guidelines.